NguyenLTVinh/LoafrSystem/README.md

 - out /path/to/outfolder: Sets the path to the output folder where results will be saved.
 - filter fieldname operator value: Filters log entries based on the specified field, operator, and value.
 - search keyword: Searches for log entries containing the specified keyword.
-- sort keyword: Sorts log entries based on ascending or descending order.
+- sort order: Sorts log entries based on ascending or descending order.
 - Type quit to exit the program.

-# Example Usage
+### Example Usage

 - ./loafr
 - load ../testlogs/2023-11-14-1.txt